-This recipe is for you if you love pineapple and coconut!
-It’s like a pina colada mocktail all wrapped up in a silky smooth, rich and creamy glass of bliss – not at all like pina colada jello.
-We’re talking smooth, sweet custard-like low-carb pudding.
+This recipe is like a piña colada mocktail all wrapped up in a silky smooth, rich and creamy glass of bliss - not at all like piña colada jello.
+We’re talking smooth, sweet custard-like low-carb pudding that's an I-have-no-problem-having-dessert-for-breakfast kind of recipe, like my Keto Eggnog.

 What is panna cotta?